 This is a guest post by Ryan Sauer.

-In business, no two projects are ever the same.
+No two projects are ever the same in business.

-It would be nice if every task required the same resources but that’s not going to happen.
-Sometimes additional manpower is needed; other projects require additional goods and services from outside vendors to get the job done.
+It would be nice if every task required the same resources, but that’s not going to happen.
+Sometimes additional manpower is needed; other projects require additional goods and services from outside vendors to complete the job.

-As a result, it’s necessary to have an understanding of procurement process—or the business of going beyond the confines of your company’s everyday capabilities.
+As a result, it’s necessary to have an understanding of the procurement process—or the business of going beyond the confines of your company’s everyday capabilities.

-For the project managers, this is a big responsibility, as well as a huge opportunity to showcase their skills and prove that they can accomplish tasks requiring outside resources.
+This is a big responsibility for the project managers, as well as a tremendous opportunity to showcase their skills and prove they can accomplish tasks requiring external resources.

-Although, there are numerous variables in the project procurement management, there are four specific phases that can help ensure the job is accomplished on time and on budget.
+Although there are numerous variables in the project procurement management, there are four specific phases that can help ensure the job is accomplished on time and within the budget.

-This initial step involves a complete analysis of the scope of the job and what it will take to ensure all needs are addressed.
+This initial step involves a complete analysis of the scope of the job and what it will require to ensure that all needs were addressed.
 How much outsourcing will be required?
-How much material will be needed from outside vendors and when?
-Get precise numbers so project bidders can provide accurate estimates on their costs.
+What quantity of material will be needed from outside vendors and when?
+Get precise numbers so that project bidders can provide accurate estimates of their costs.

-Refer constantly to the original business objective to ensure estimates are in line with projected budgets.
-Also, the old saying “time is money” is important during this stage.
+Refer constantly to the original business objective to ensure that estimates are in line with the projected budgets.
+Also, the old saying that “time is money” is essential during this stage.
 Know the project timetable and make sure adequate resources are available to meet the deadlines.

 Research the performance and financial history of the bidders.
 Have they handled similar projects?
 If so, what were the results?
 Then it’s a case of matching the RFP criteria against the bidders’ qualifications and proposals.

-The project pieces are in place—now it’s time to make sure work is running smoothly and progressing at a rate that will meet deadlines.
-This phase is all about monitoring success, evaluating performance and, when necessary, making changes or corrections.
+The project pieces are in place—now, it’s time to make sure work is running smoothly and progressing at a rate that will meet deadlines.
+This phase is all about monitoring success, evaluating performance and, making changes or corrections when necessary.

-Throughout the procurement process a project manager shoulders many responsibilities, from determining who will create the RFP to developing a time line for project milestones and verifying the receipt of materials.
-As a consequence, project managers must maintain regular communications with vendors, team members, supervisors and, in some cases, regulatory agencies.
+A project manager shoulders many responsibilities throughout the procurement process, from determining who will create the request for proposal (RFP) to developing a timeline for project milestones and verifying the receipt of materials.
+As a consequence, project managers must maintain regular communications with vendors, team members, supervisors, and, in some cases, regulatory agencies.